 Nani: Sir Alex Ferguson says winger not for sale in January

-Nani, 26, who is recovering from a hamstring problem, has played just 11 times for United this season and will be out of contract in summer 2014.
+Nani, 26, has played just 11 times for United this season and will be out of contract in summer 2014.

 "We need a Nani.
 He offers something different from the other players," said Ferguson.